Pharmaceutical and Biomedical Sciences (PBS)

 The Department of Clinical and Administrative Pharmacy has 3 major components: Clinical Pharmacy, Clinical and Experimental Therapeutics and Pharmaceutical Health Services, Outcomes, and Policy.
 Together they make up a diverse and thriving department with locations in Athens, Augusta, Albany and Savannah.

 We offer doctor of pharmacy, residency and graduate programs in partnership with leading healthcare providers.
 Our goal is to be nationally and internationally recognized in the areas of public health, drug policy, pharmacoeconomics and outcomes related to drug therapy.
 We intend to be a leading program for therapeutics-related research that connects the basic science laboratory with clinical practice.

 Our Clinical and Experimental Therapeutics ( CET) group, jointly based at the University of Georgia in Athens and Augusta University in Augusta, conducts nationally and internationally recognized translational research from laboratory to patient bedside.
 For more information visit the CET page here.
-You will find information below on the Atherosclerosis Lab, Cancer and Vascular Biology Lab, Diabetes and Vascular Function Lab and Stoke Lab.
+You will find information below on the Atherosclerosis Lab, Cancer and Vascular Biology Lab and Stoke Lab.